Single trip travel insurance

 Do I need a Global Health Insurance Card?

 Yes, if you’re taking out single trip European travel insurance, you should get a Global Health Insurance Card (GHIC) too.
-The GHIC, which replaced the EHIC card, allows UK residents access to state-provided, medically necessary healthcare while visiting EU countries.
+The GHIC allows UK residents access to state-provided, medically necessary healthcare while visiting EU countries.
+It replaced the EHIC card after Brexit.
+If you have still got an EHIC card that hasn’t yet expired you can continue to use it.

 However, a GHIC isn’t a substitute for travel insurance.
 It won’t cover repatriation if you need to be flown back to the UK.
 And it won’t cover non-medical mishaps like holiday cancellation, flight delays or lost baggage.